 The Four Hour Workweek The book that opened up my mind to the possibilities of lifestyle design and breaking away from the traditional 9-5 type jobs.
 While Tim Ferriss can be a bit over the top at times, the mindset shift this book presented was one of the reasons I started this blog.

 I Will Teach You To Be Rich Ramit Sethi shares his tips and tactics on how to automate your finances and create the systems that allow you to live a rich life.
+Recently revised and expanded at the 10 year anniversary of publishing.
+Still extremely useful and relevant.

 The Little Book of Common Sense Investing John “Jack” Bogle, the founder of Vanguard, explains why index fund investing works so elegantly for investors.
 The best rebuttal to actively managed money and expensive investment options.